-1.6.
+I.6.
 Information likely to have an influence in case of take-over bid:

-Information set forth in article L.225-100-3 of the French commercial code related to the information likely to have an influence in case of take-over bid are described in item 16 of the "2013 Additional Document" available on our website.
+Information set forth in article L.225-100-3 of the French commercial code related to the information likely to have an influence in case of take-over bid are described in paragraph 7.3.1.1. of the Document de reference (item 16 of the "2013 Additional Document" available on our website).